 What is Curve?

-Decentralized Finance (DeFi) platforms have been all the rage in the crypto-world during the past few years.
+Decentralized Finance (DeFi) protocols have been all the rage in the crypto-world.
 One of the most prominent protocols among them is Curve.

 Curve is similar to protocols like Balancer or Uniswap.
-It allows cryptocurrency users to earn fees from their assets while letting traders exchange those assets at potentially better prices.
+It allows cryptocurrency users to earn fees from their assets while letting traders exchange those assets.

-Curve focuses on stablecoins, such as DAI and USDT.
+Curve focuses on stablecoins, such as DAI, USDT, USDC, FRAX, PYUSD, and dozens more.
 These are meant to track U.S. dollar prices.
-It also caters to stablecoins such as wBTC or renBTC that track bitcoin’s price.
-The protocol’s main view is on ensuring a certain amount of balance on the crypto markets.
+It also caters to wrapped tokens such as WETH.
+The protocol’s main view is to ensure a certain amount of balance in the crypto markets.

 Curve’s goal for stablecoin trading is to minimize fees and price variation.
-These generally occur due to the many options available on the market.
-Curve currently allows trading for stablecoins such as DAI, USDT, USDC, GUSD, TUSD, BUSD, UST, EURS, PAX, sUSD, USDN, USDP, RSV, and LINKUSD.
 Users can also trade ETH, LINK, and a few tokenized BTC assets such as wBTC or renBTC.

 The origins of Curve

-Like the other projects in the DeFi crypto space, Curve Finance is a relatively new endeavor.
-The Russian physicist Michael Egorov is the one who introduced its whitepaper in Nov.
-2019.
-The project was officially launched at the start of 2020.
+Russian physicist Michael Egorov introduced the Curve whitepaper in November 2019.
+The project was officially launched at the beginning of 2020.

 The Curve AMM model

-The Curve protocol is characterized by minimum price slippage and a “fiduciary savings” account for liquidity providers.
+Curve is an automated market maker (AMM) protocol.
+It makes use of market-making formulas and liquidity pools.
+The Curve protocol is characterized by minimum price slippage and a “savings” account for liquidity providers.
 All of these are managed by smart contracts that function on the Ethereum network.

 Egorov created this system to provide a means of exchange that would act as a bridge between decentralized stablecoins (DAI, for example) and centralized stablecoins (USDT).
 This was hoped would help the market to grow.